tobiasbriones/blog/mathswe/ops/mvp/home/release/msw-ops-v0-2-0---mathswe-ops-mvp-2024-09-20/index.md

 (cloud) general-purpose software engineering rather than domain-specific.
 You will need it when engineering some MSW, such as MVPs or production-grade applications that indirectly help MSW.

+## Featuring General-Purpose Engineering Services

+Mathematical software needs General SWE in practice, despite general-purpose being extrinsic to MSW.
+General SWE shows on base-standard production-grade projects and MVPs.
+Engineers and developers with high standards close to MSWE can leverage new software, like MathSwe Ops Services, now featured on the MSW Ops home page, to automate their workflow, even if the projects are not mathematical.